doctorgu/vscode-do-find-replace/README.md

 You can use these command ids to make your own keybindings.

-### # `filterlines.includeLinesWithRegexMatched`
+### # `filterlines.includeMatched`

-Implements the "Filter Lines: Include Lines with Regex" command with output of only matched.
+Implements the "Filter Lines: Include Line" command with output of only matched.
 Takes no arguments.

-### # `filterlines.includeLinesWithRegexMatchedGroup`
+### # `filterlines.includeMatchedGroup`

-Implements the "Filter Lines: Include Lines with Regex" command with output of only matched group(s).
+Implements the "Filter Lines: Include Line" command with output of only matched group(s).
 Takes no arguments.

-### # `filterlines.includeLinesWithRegex`
+### # `filterlines.includeLine`

-Implements the "Filter Lines: Include Lines with Regex" command.
+Implements the "Filter Lines: Include Line" command.
 Takes no arguments.

 | Argument        | Possible values                      | Default value | Description                                                                                                                           |
 | --------------- | ------------------------------------ | ------------- | ------------------------------------------------------------------------------------------------------------------------------------- |